JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ## Uploading Files and Graphics
-When developing a SmartDeviceLink application you must remember these two things when using graphics:
+When developing a SmartDeviceLink application you must remember these two things when using images:

-1. You may be connected to a Head Unit that does not have the ability to display graphics.
+1. You may be connected to a Head Unit that does not have the ability to display images.
 2. You must upload images from your mobile device to the Head Unit before using them in a template.

-To learn how to use these graphics once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).
+To learn how to use images once they are uploaded, please see [Displaying Information > Text, Images, and Buttons](Displaying Information/Text, Images, and Buttons).

 ### Checking if Graphics are Supported
 Before uploading images to a Head Unit you should first check if the Head Unit supports graphics.
-If it does not, you should avoid uploading unneccessary image data.
-To determine if graphics are supported check the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.
+If not, you should avoid uploading unneccessary image data.
+To check if graphics are supported look at the `SDLManager`'s `registerResponse` property once the `SDLManager` has started successfully.

 !!! note
 If you need to know how to create the `SDLManager`, please see [Getting Started > Integration Basics](Getting Started/Integration Basics).